Part 1 of 5

 The purpose behind the one-shot/one-dot drill is to practice your presentation multiple times as well as practice moving your finger on and off the trigger.
 By taking just a single shot, it allows you to focus on the individual steps of stance, grip, trigger tension, sights, press, follow through.
 Be sure and include the full follow-up sequence—managing recoil, getting back on target, taking the slack out of the trigger and aligning sights.

-NRA Carry Guard Lead Instructor and veteran Green Beret Jeff Houston offers the fifth of five drills to practice while at the range.
+NRA Carry Guard Lead Instructor and veteran Green Beret Jeff Houston offers the second of five drills to practice while at the range.